 Download our Quick Guide to Referencing for examples of how to reference some of the more common types of sources.
 We also have a Quick Guide to Referencng UK Legal Sources, covering the key legal materials used by our students.

-If you are studying Psychology (APA), English (MHRA) or Law (OSCOLA) click here to find guidance on their referencing styles.
+If you are studying Psychology (APA), English (MHRA) or Law (OSCOLA) click here to find guidance on their referencing styles or see below.

 APA – American Psychological Association

 APA Referencing - Quick Guide - a handy two page PDF for you to print and keep.

 APA Style – Online tutorials and FAQs from the American Psychological Association. www.apastyle.org

 Purdue OWLs guide to APA https://owl.english.purdue.edu/owl/resource/560/1/

 MHRA – Modern Humanities Research Association

 OSCOLA – Oxford University Standard for the Citation of Legal Authorities

 The University uses Turnitin for the electronic submission of assignments.
 Turnitin is also a plagiarism software which will check your work for matches against other materials in its database.
 You can use this software yourself, to check your work and avoid inadvertent plagiarism.

 To do this go to the Turnitin section in the skills@cumbria tab on Blackboard, where you will be able to submit your assignments.